 You’ll need two things to get started.
 The first is a dehydrator.
 The dehydrator I use is this one, and it works great (for lots of dehydrating projects including this).
 It costs about $60, which when you consider that if all you did with it was dehydrate chili and eat it instead of a commercial backpacking meal, you would save at least $5 each time (depending on how you are counting your servings, how expensive food is in your area and what brand of commercial meals you were buying), you would have it paid for in 12 meals.
-To dehydrate chili, or anything else liquid, or in general to make it less messy, you’ll also want some trays like these.
+To dehydrate chili, or anything else liquid, or in general to make it less messy, you’ll also want some trays.
 The dehydrator comes with one tray, and the other tray is in a two pack so you’ll have a total of 3.
 Three is perfect to spread out half of this recipe (the recipe makes 8 cups, so if you save 4 cups to dehydrate, it will work perfectly in three trays).

 Step 1: Make the chili (see recipe at bottom of the post)